Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 cbuild example.csolution.yml
 ```

-Options allow to rebuild and download missing software packs or to select specific context settings
+Options allow to rebuild and download missing software packs or to select specific context settings:

 ```bash
 cbuild example.csolution.yml --rebuild --packs --context .Release
 ```

-For reproducible builds in CI environment, fix software pack versions as provided by the file `*.cbuild-pack.yml`.
+For reproducible builds in CI environments, fixed software pack versions are provided by the file `*.cbuild-pack.yml`.
 An error is reported if the file `*.cbuild-pack.yml` does not exist or packs are added/removed.
 Refer to [reproducible builds](build-overview.md#reproducible-builds) for more information.

 ```bash
 cbuild example.csolution.yml --frozen-packs --packs --rebuild